Standard Functions

 Name Description

-DT_DATE_NEW(millis) Returns a new DATE_TIME from the epoch of 1970-01-01T00:00:00Z in milliseconds.
+DT_DATE_NEW(millis) Returns a new DATE_TIME given the number of milliseconds from the Unix epoch (1970-01-01T00:00:00Z).

-DT_DURATION_NEW(days [,hours, minutes, seconds, nanos]) Returns a new DURATION value with the given parameters.
+DT_DURATION_NEW Returns a new DURATION value with the given parameters.

-DT_DURATION_FROM_MILLIS(millis) Returns a new DURATION value with the given milliseconds.
+DT_DURATION_FROM_MILLIS Returns a new DURATION value with the given milliseconds.

-DT_NOW() Produces a new DATE_TIME that represents the current moment in time.
+DT_NOW Produces a new DATE_TIME that represents the current moment in time.

 ABS